daniellavoie/pcf-mendix-demo/README.md

 * Deploy to staging pipeline will be triggered and deploy the commits to staging env
 * Click the button to deploy to production

+## Prerequisites

+* You need to prepare the org, spaces and the database for the `pr`, `staging` and `prod` environment.
+Those references will have to be configured in your concourse pipeline properties.
+Database can be configured with `mendix-*-db-name` or `mendix-*-database-url`.

 ## Pushing Mendix to Pivotal Cloud Foundry